solyarisoftware/dialogs/README.md

 As a proof of concept, I consider here an hypothetical online-shopping chat bot service (someone call this: *conversational commerce*) as a real application example of what I mean with term *service*.

-### Conversational chatbot services ?
+### Conversational workflows ?

-My conversational machine approach is very naif.
-I call it a  *bottom-up* way, in opposition to fashioned artificial intelligence *top-down* approach trying to emulate a vast colloquial intelligence.
-Instead my goal is to realize simple, **specialized** chat bot *dialog systems* able to converse with a human to achieve a specific 'deterministic' simple workflow on some specific business context: as example of these *conversational chatbot services*, imagine a dialog system that guide a buyer of an ecommerce shop chatbot to submit an online shopping order, or that guide user to do some financial or payment transactions, or to book some service conversing with a chatbot, all in all almost anything you now do interacting with a visual website, Last but not least supplying a 'text adventure' in games realms or on a gamification of some  'boring' banking processes.
+My approach is very naif; I call it a  *bottom-up* way, in opposition to fashioned artificial intelligence *top-down* approach trying to emulate a vast colloquial intelligence.
+Instead my goal is to realize simple, **specialized** chat bot *dialog systems* able to converse with a human to achieve a specific 'deterministic' simple *workflows* on some specific business context: as example of these *conversational chatbot services*, imagine a *dialog system* that guide a buyer of an ecommerce shop, implemented as a instant messaging bot, to submit an online shopping order, or that guide user to do some financial, banking or any payment transaction, or to book some service conversing with a chatbot.
+Conversational workflows through instant messging could be the alternative to web paradigma now accesible via website/mobile apps.

-## Elemental dialog as a Finite State Machine
+## Each *elemental dialog* as a finite state machine

-My basic gist have been:
+The basic gist:

 > **To model natural language dialogs, between a person and a chatbot, as *state machines-based* *elementals* (atomic) dialogs that can be composed together to achieve some more complex workflow goal (service).**